leo-project/leofs/docs/RFCS/data_protection/ssec.md

 ## Summary

-This RFC suggests implementing server-side object encryption with customer-provided encryption Keys, *SSE-C* which is one way of protecting data using encryption and conform to AWS S3-API - Protecting Data Using SSE-C [^1].
+This RFC suggests implementing server-side object encryption with customer-provided encryption Keys, *SSE-C* which is one way of protecting data using encryption and conform to AWS S3-API - Protecting Data Using SSE-C[^1].

 ## Motivation

 In order to improve the data protection feature and to provide LeoFS as an enterprise secure data storage, SSE-C must be implemented as one of the data protection functions.
-After we implement this function, we can provide LeoFS for [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), [FHIR](https://en.wikipedia.org/wiki/Fast_Healthcare_Interoperability_Resources) and other data security needs.
+After we implement this function, we can provide LeoFS for GDPR[^2], FHIR[^3] and other data security needs.

 ## Detailed design
 ### Prerequisites

-The data path between LeoFS' clients and LeoGateway is securely protected by HTTPS and the internal communication between LeoGateway and LeoStorage is also protected by Erlang distribution over TLS [^2].
+The data path between LeoFS' clients and LeoGateway is securely protected by HTTPS and the internal communication between LeoGateway and LeoStorage is also protected by Erlang distribution over TLS[^4].

 LeoFS never store **keys of all customers** and the **original checksum** and **size** of an object on metadata.
 Since we suggest the requirement that *"Anyone who has access to the stored data can try to manipulate the data - even if the data is encrypted.
-(Quoted from 'Go implementation of the Data At Rest Encryption (DARE) format [^3])"*, storing the original checksum (MD5) and the size could probably allow attackers to derive the original content by brute force attack based on the size and checksum.
+(Quoted from 'Go implementation of the Data At Rest Encryption (DARE) format[^5])"*, storing the original checksum (MD5) and the size could probably allow attackers to derive the original content by brute force attack based on the size and checksum.

 ### Requirements